-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions FATF and CFATF as it relates to business relationships and transactions with natural and legal persons, and financial institutions from listed countries.
-The FSC has adopted a similar provision in their updated AML/CFT Guideline which will be finalized shortly.
-22.Foreign branches & subsidiaries PC The requirement for financial institutions to ensure that their foreign branches and subsidiaries observe AML/CFT measures consistent with the requirements of Barbados is only enforceable on the licensees of the CBB and the Supervisor of Insurance.
-The requirement for financial institutions to ensure that their foreign branches and subsidiaries observe AML/CFT measures consistent with the requirements of Barbados and the FATF should be extended from the licensees of the CBB and the Supervisor of Insurance to all financial institutions.
-The relevant regulators have commenced discussions of the proposed guidelines in order to ensure compliance with the Recommendation.
+Rati Summary of factors underlying rating Recommended Actions Undertaken Actions AML/CFT measures consistent with the requirements of Barbados is only enforceable on the licensees of the CBB and the Supervisor of Insurance.
+Barbados and the FATF should be extended from the licensees of the CBB and the Supervisor of Insurance to all financial institutions.
 Refer to earlier comments regarding Recommendations 5 and 17 on enhanced enforcement powers of regulators.
-No requirement for financial institutions to pay particular attention that their foreign branches and subsidiaries in countries which do not or insufficiently apply the FATF Recommendations observe AML/CFT Financial institutions should be required to pay particular attention that their foreign branches and subsidiaries in countries which do not or insufficiently apply the FATF Recommendations observe AML/CFT measures consistent with requirements in Barbados and the FATF Recommendations.
+No requirement for financial institutions to pay particular attention that their foreign branches and subsidiaries in countries which do not or insufficiently apply the FATF Recommendations observe AML/CFT measures consistent with requirements in Barbados and the FATF Recommendations No requirement for branches and subsidiaries in host countries to apply the higher standard where the minimum AML/CFT requirements of the home and host countries differ to the extent that host country laws and regulations permit.
+The requirement for financial institutions to inform their home country supervisor when a foreign branch or subsidiary is unable to observe appropriate AML/CFT measures because this is prohibited by local laws, regulations or other Financial institutions should be required to pay particular attention that their foreign branches and subsidiaries in countries which do not or insufficiently apply the FATF Recommendations observe AML/CFT measures consistent with requirements in Barbados and the FATF Recommendations.
+Branches and subsidiaries in host countries should apply the higher standard where the minimum AML/CFT requirements of the home and host countries differ to the extent that host country laws and regulations permit.
+The requirement for financial institutions to inform their home country supervisor when a foreign branch or subsidiary is unable to observe appropriate AML/CFT measures because this is prohibited by local laws, regulations or other measures should be extended from the licensees of the CBB and the Supervisor of Insurance to all financial institutions.
 The FSC's AML/CFT Guideline now refers to the FATF's high risk and non-cooperative jurisdictions list and the UN Security Council's sanctions list.
 E.g. section 6.8 and 12.2.3.
-Further, "red flag" scenarios include references to such countries e.g. section 12.3.2. measures consistent with requirements in Barbados and the FATF Recommendations No requirement for branches and subsidiaries in host countries to apply the higher standard where the minimum AML/CFT requirements of the home Branches and subsidiaries in host countries should apply the higher standard where the minimum AML/CFT requirements of the home and host countries differ to the extent that host country laws and regulations permit.
-Section 2 of the FSC's AML/CFT Guideline obligates financial institutions to ensure that, at a minimum, the guideline is also implemented in their branches and subsidiaries abroad and where permitted in the host country, ensure that these operations apply the higher of local and
+Further, "red flag" scenarios include references to such countries e.g. section 12.3.2.
+Section 2 of the FSC's AML/CFT Guideline obligates financial institutions to ensure that, at a minimum, the guideline is also implemented in their branches and subsidiaries abroad and where permitted in the host country, ensure that these operations apply the higher of local and host standards.
+As is the case with the CBB Guideline, the aforementioned is without exception and therefore applies in both cases where the country sufficiently or insufficiently applies the FATF Recommendations.
+This section further states - In accordance with section 37 of the MLFTA the regulator holds primary